tel. +31 341 557935

 The EU published a Novel Food catalogue, which will give an overview of substances/products/ingredients/plants that have been discussed within the EU whether they are a Novel Food.
 The result is a list in 4 groups:

 The Novel Food Catalogue is far from complete.
-If a substance or plant is not mentioned in this catalogue it just means that the EC did not yet review it!
+If a substance or a plant is not mentioned in this catalogue it just means that the EC did not yet review it!

 Regulation Novel Foods (EU) 2015/2283, 25 November 2015